Function Calling

 # Create DataFrame

-- In many cases, we might have multiple tools at our disposal.
-For example, let’s consider we have two functions as our two tools:
+Developers can define all the necessary tools for their use cases.
+Often, we might have multiple tools at our disposal.
+For this example, let’s consider we have two functions as our two tools:

-to retrieve payment status and payment date given transaction ID.
+retrieve_payment_status: To retrieve payment status given a transaction ID.retrieve_payment_date: To retrieve payment date given a transaction ID.

 if transaction_id in df.transaction_id.values: